 I should see a psychiatrist about this because I work my ass off, but I’m uncomfortable going out in public!
 I’m kind of a freak in public.
 I joke about this, but it’s true.
 I stay covered up.
 I’m getting a little more comfortable with it now, but even when it’s hot, I’ll probably cover up.
 If I’m with a guy or with Rick, I’ll go sleeveless, but otherwise, I won’t.
-I’ve been competing for 20 years, so it’s been happening for a long time.
+I’ve been competing for 20 years, so it’s been a long time.
 I can’t think of any negative things that happen; I always get positive reactions, but I’m just uncomfortable with the attention.
 People always stare, even if I’m not in pre-contest shape.
 I have my own personal training gym now and when I’m out with clients, they will always comment on the way people stare at me.
 I don’t like it, even though I’m proud of what I’ve accomplished.
 Go figure, right?

 My mother and father are super supportive and proud of me.
 I’m different from my brother because of how I look, so it’s not really comparable that way, but they’ve always been proud.
 They love it.
 My mom is actually pissed off now because she hasn’t gotten the latest pictures from my last contest.
 I laughed and said, “Mom, I haven’t gotten any.”

 I have two girls who are now 20 and 22 years old, respectively, and I enjoy being with them on my down time.
 We’re great friends and we laugh a lot.
 I’m proud of them, and they’ve always been proud of me.
 They’ve seen me train and compete since they were very little.